 The dotted line in the chart shows that, on average, each one point increase in the smoking rate for a state equals an increase of 2.4 points in the lung cancer incidence (the number of new lung cancer cases) rate.
 For Connecticut, not only is the smoking rate below the national average, but the lung cancer incidence rate is higher than would be expected for this smoking rate, as shown by the Connecticut data point being below the dotted line in the chart.
 This suggests that people living in Connecticut might have higher exposures to other risk factors besides smoking.

 Radon is the second leading cause of lung cancer.
-Radon is a colorless and odorless can seep into homes and buildings.
-Some geographical areas have naturally higher radon rates than others.
+Radon is a colorless and odorless gas that can seep into homes and buildings.
+Some geographical areas have naturally higher radon rates than others, but any home can have elevated levels.
 The US EPA has set an action level of 4 pCi/L. At or above this level of radon, the EPA recommends you take corrective measures to reduce your exposure to radon gas.

 Air Pollution is a known risk factor of lung cancer.